-Scottish employment rate hits joint record high
+Employment rate for women in Scotland reaches record high

 - Published

-Scotland's employment rate has matched its highest ever level in the last quarter.

-From August to October, almost 76% for working age adults were in employment, up 0.7% on the previous three months, according to the Office for National Statistics (ONS).
+The employment rate for women of working age in Scotland is at a record high, according to official figures.

+The Office for National Statistics (ONS) reported that 75.6% of women aged between 16 and 64 were in work between August and October.

-This was the joint highest since the labour force survey began in 1992.
+This is the highest rate recorded since the labour force survey began in 1992.

+Scotland's employment rate for all people of working age rose by 0.7% from the previous three months, to match its highest ever level of almost 76%.

 However unemployment in Scotland increased slightly.